Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/create_a_pipeline.md

 5. Export data
 6. Clean up data, move to step 1.

-This library heavily uses inheritance, to allow users flexibility and replace any functionality that is unwanted or insufficient.
+This library uses inheritance allowing users flexibility and replace any functionality that is unwanted or insufficient.

 # Building the your first pipeline